issalab/kell-et-al-marmoset-benchmarking/README.md

 # kell-et-al-marmoset-benchmarking
-This repository contains and describes data from benchmarking/comparing the high-level visual abilities of marmosets, humans, rhesus macaques, and rats.
+This repository contains and describes data from work that benchmarks the high-level visual abilities of marmosets in comparison with humans, rhesus macaques, and rats.
 It also includes images used as stimuli for the comparisons, as well as images for animal training.
 It accompanies the preprint:

 <p align="center"> <b>Conserved core visual object recognition across simian primates: <br> Marmoset image-by-image behavior mirrors that of humans and macaques</b></p>

 <p align="center"> <a href="http://www.alexkell.org">Alexander J.E.
 Kell</a>, Sophie L. Bokor, You-Nah Jeon, Tahereh Toosi, <a href="https://zuckermaninstitute.columbia.edu/elias-b-issa-phd">Elias B. Issa</a></p>

-The data and images can be downloaded <a href="https://drive.google.com/drive/folders/1ROffAeMLelTZZGcjU37fwAtX_ZOleeSl?usp=sharing">here</a>.
+The data and images can be downloaded <a href="https://drive.google.com/drive/folders/1k0hgEkWI5vO6jWRk4QklyMYsw1oMnwhm">here</a>.

-The structure of the data and image directories is briefly described with some code snippets.
+The structure of the data and image directories is briefly described below.
 For further questions, please email: first.last@columbia.edu (where first and last are "alex" and "kell").

 <br/>